Mid back (thoracic) muscle pain

-The upper back is also called the mid back or thoracic spine.
+The upper back is also called the mid-back or thoracic spine.
 Thoracic means ‘pertaining to the heart’ which highlights the importance of the thoracic spine in protecting our organs, such as the heart, liver and stomach.
-Unlike the neck and low back, the thoracic spine is built for stability and not movement.
+Unlike the neck and low back, the thoracic spine is built for stability and not for movement.
 It forms the attachment for large, strong muscles that move the arms and stabilise the pelvis.
 Muscle pain or irritation through the upper and middle back is common.
 Muscle injuries in the middle and upper back usually come from overuse issues caused by lifting, bending or sitting.

 Types of muscle injuries

 The research is not very strong when it comes to classifying muscle injuries, despite their clinical importance and its high incidence in the general population.
 However, the clear differentiating factor is the mechanism of injury.
-Muscle pain and injuries can therefore be broadly classified as either traumatic (acute) or overuse (chronic) injuries.
+Muscle pain and injuries can be broadly classified as either traumatic (acute) or overuse (chronic) injuries.